 As per the above Research Interests.

-Chair of the Professional Development Committee, and Member of the Research Coordination Committee, of the Chartered Institute of Logistics and Transport (CILT).
+Member of the Research Coordination Committee of the Chartered Institute of Logistics and Transport (CILT).

 Currently external examiner at Westminster University and at University College Dublin.

-Member of the editorial advisory boards of the International Journal of Logistics Management, The International Journal of Logistics: Research and Applications, and the International Journal of Physical Distribution and Logistics Management.
+Member of the editorial advisory boards of the International Journal of Logistics: Research and Applications, and the International Journal of Physical Distribution and Logistics Management.

 Vice-Chair (2006/2007) of the High Level Expert Panel reviewing the EU’s COST programme (European Cooperation in Scientific and Technical Research).

-Chaired, at the request of Ireland’s Minister for the Marine and Natural Resources, the Task Force on Transport Logistics in Relation to Ports (final report launched by the Minister in April 2002).
+Chaired, at the request of Ireland’s Minister for the Marine and Natural Resources, the Task Force on Transport Logistics in Relation to Ports (2002).